IbrahimEthicGost/Minimalist-Fitness-Tracker-App/README.md

 Inspired by classic arcade aesthetics and gamification to make fitness more fun and addictive.

---
-Designed By A Ibrahim: Loving each line wrote!
+## Designed By Ibrahim: Loving each line wrote!